Chart Color Schemes

 Ocean Reef shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Tertiary education reaches 28.9% of residents aged 15+ in Ocean Reef.
-Bachelor degrees are the most common at 20.5%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 38.0% of residents holding them - advanced diplomas account for 13.1% while certificates make up 24.9%.
+Tertiary education reaches 28.9 percent of residents aged fifteen plus in Ocean Reef.
+Bachelor degrees are the most prevalent at 20.5 percent, followed by postgraduate qualifications at 5.7 percent and graduate diplomas at 2.7 percent.
+Trade and technical skills are prominent, with 38.0 percent of residents aged fifteen plus holding vocational credentials – advanced diplomas at 13.1 percent and certificates at 24.9 percent.

-Educational participation is high, with 29.7% of residents currently enrolled in formal education.
-This includes 10.2% in secondary education, 9.4% in primary education, and 5.3% pursuing tertiary education.
+Educational participation is notably high, with 29.7 percent of residents currently enrolled in formal education.
+This includes 10.2 percent in secondary education, 9.4 percent in primary education, and 5.3 percent pursuing tertiary education.

 Frequently Asked Questions - Education